khanhdt2001/java-fundamentor/HandBook/JavaBasicSyntax.md

 In Java, there are three types of variables:
 - Local Variables are a variable that are declared inside the body of a method.
 A local variable cannot be defined with "static" keyword.
 - Instance Variables are defined without the STATIC keyword .They are defined Outside a method declaration.
 They are Object specific and are known as instance variables.
 - Static Variables initialized only once, at the start of the program execution.
 These variables should be initialized first, before the initialization of any instance variables.
+All instance of this class share this variable.
 ```
  class Sample {
     static int a = 1; //static variable